jayanthpotluri5513/ChatViewApp/README.md

 **View Insights**: Explore sentiment analysis results and visualizations based on your chats.
 **Download Results**: Export charts and insights for further analysis or sharing.
 ## 7. Stopping the Application
-To stop the Streamlit application, return to the terminal where it’s running and press Ctrl + C. This will terminate the server.
+To stop the Streamlit application, return to the terminal where it’s running and press `Ctrl + C`.
+This will terminate the server.